U.S. World Business Lifestyle

 We collect personal information and other data that you voluntarily provide to us when you use the Website or our Services.
 This may include:

-• Information you provide at the time of registering for an account or signing up for a subscription, such as your name, email address, billing address, phone number, and payment details;to use our Website, subscribing to our service, posting material, or requesting further services.
-We may also ask you for information when you report a problem with our Website.
+• Information you provide when registering for an account or signing up for a subscription, such as your name, email address, billing address, phone number, and payment information necessary to process transactions;

 • Correspondence and other communications you send to us, including emails, customer support inquiries, and messages through contact forms or other submission methods;

-• Information submitted as part of any transactions you complete through the Website, including order details and payment information; and of the fulfillment of your orders.
-You may be required to provide financial information before placing an order through our Website.
+• Information submitted as part of transactions you complete through the Website, including order details and payment information necessary to fulfill your orders;

 • Information you provide when conducting searches or using interactive features (e.g., comments, forums, or chat);